-"Well, look at what we have here," Curtis mused, tapping his chin in intrigue.
-Malcolm glanced at him uneasily and Curtis gave him a devious smile.
+"Well, look at what we have here," Curtis mused, tapping his chin.
+Malcolm glanced at him uneasily as he flashed a devious smile.
 "Want to see what's inside?"

 Shrugging dismissively, Curtis replied, "Suit yourself."
 To Malcolm's chagrin, he cracked the door open, glancing inside.
 "Hey, it's empty," he said and slipped into the room, letting the door close behind him.

-Malcolm stared in disbelief at the closed door for a moment and then shook his head in exasperation.
+Malcolm just stared in disbelief at the closed door before shaking his head in exasperation.
 I can't believe I'm doing this, but who knows what that idiot is doing inside.
 Entering the room, he surveyed his surroundings.
 It looked like a typical chemistry lab, with titration machines set up on a few island stations, while a refrigerator hummed off to the side.
-He spotted Curtis standing in front of a large counter that stretched across the back of the room, two sinks built into either end of its expanse; the boy appeared engrossed with something on its surface and seemed oblivious to Malcolm's arrival.
+He spotted Curtis—engrossed with some unseen object—standing in front of a large counter that stretched across the back of the room and immediately frowned.

-Malcolm quickly hurried over to him and Curtis glanced up at him, a grin spreading across his face.
+Quickly, he hurried over and Curtis glanced up, a grin spreading across his face.
 "Knew you'd come inside eventually."
 A beaker filled with a light pink liquid sat in front of him, covered by a watch glass.
 Gesturing to it, he said, "This is the only thing that's out right now.
 They must have been working on it or something."
 He removed the watch glass to Malcolm's horror and held it up, inspecting the contents.
 "Doesn't look like much..."

 "What the heck do you think you're doing!?
 Put it back and cover it up!
 That could be acid for all you know!"
 Malcolm shrieked, wringing his hands.

 Curtis gave him a snide look.
 "I'm just holding it, will you chill?"
-Malcolm shook his head furiously and Curtis raised an eyebrow.
+Malcolm shook his head furiously, and he raised an eyebrow.
 "What, you afraid I'm going to drink it or something?"
-He jokingly imitated a sipping motion, tilting the beaker slightly in front of his face.
+He jokingly imitated a sipping motion, tilting the beaker in front of his face.

 Malcolm just let out a horrified gasp in response.
 "Give that to me right now!"
 He grabbed at the beaker, trying to wrestle it from Curtis' grasp.

 "You fucking spilled it on me!
 What the fuck, what the fuck, holy shit, you spilled the whole fucking thing on me!"
-Curtis accused hysterically, wiping his face with his sleeve.
+Curtis screeched, wiping his face with his sleeve.

-Malcolm felt close to tears, nausea rising as the room seemed to spin.
+Malcolm was close to tears, his nausea rising as the room seemed to spin.
 "I didn't mean to—oh God, I'm sorry..."

-Whirling to face Malcolm, panic overtook Curtis' face and he whispered, "We gotta get out of here.
+Whirling to face Malcolm, panic overtook Curtis' face as he whispered, "We gotta get out of here.
 Come on!"
-The two raced for a door set on the other side of the room just as they heard the main door to the lab creak open.
+The two raced for a door set on the other side of the room just as they heard the main one to the lab creak open.

 They ran through what appeared to be storerooms, others containing machines like autoclaves and centrifuges, before managing to make it back to the main hallway of the Restricted Area.
-Exiting it immediately, they headed back up to the main floor, stashing the lab coats in the closet and leaving the ID at a random table in the building, hoping someone would find it.
-They then headed to a restroom right outside of the waiting room, where Curtis used the automatic hand dryer to try to dry his clothes.
+Exiting it immediately, they headed back up to the main floor and stashed the lab coats in the closet, then left the ID at a random table in the building, where they hoped someone would find it.
+Eventually, they stopped at a restroom outside of the waiting area for Curtis to use the automatic hand dryer on his wet clothes.

-Curtis frowned, feeling his shirt for moisture.
+Curtis frowned in response, feeling his shirt for moisture.
 "It's whatever.
-I'm not in any kind of pain and at least this stuff seems to be drying okay."
-He glanced down.
-"I think some of it soaked into my skin because I was a lot less wet coming in here than when we were walking through the building."
+I'm not in any kind of pain, and at least this stuff seems to be drying okay."

 "Huh..."
 Malcolm gave him a worried look.
 "And you're sure you feel fine."

-Looking away again while lost in thought, Malcolm said slowly, "You know...it might have been a Ringer's solution or something.
+Lost in thought, Malcolm looked away as he said slowly, "You know...it might have been a Ringer's solution or something.
 Lots of labs use it as a diluent because it's so stable and safe.
 It would explain why the stuff was just sitting out and not being refrigerated or anything."

 Curtis nodded, also somewhat lost in thought.
 "Yeah, that's gotta be it.
 Whatever you just said."

-Having finished cleaning up, the two re-entered the waiting room, where Sheila once again sat behind the desk.
+Having finished, the two re-entered the waiting room, where Sheila once again sat behind the desk.
 She breathed a sigh of relief upon seeing them.
 "Oh, thank goodness!
 I got back about five minutes ago and was so worried when you guys weren't here.
 I was just about to call your mom, Malcolm."
-Her voice took on an apologetic tone.
-"I'm so sorry I was gone for so long.
-Records needed help and it took way longer than I thought it would."
+Her voice took on an apologetic tone: "I'm so sorry I was gone for so long.
+Records needed help, and it took way longer than I thought it would."

 The pair told her it was okay and continued working on homework, never once mentioning their adventure in the lab.

-The red Subaru parked on the side of the street and the group straggled into Malcolm's house.
-Outside, the sun had mostly set, casting the landscape almost entirely in shadow and forming a stark contrast to the warmly lit interior of the Sanders' residence.
+The red hatchback parked on the side of the street, and the group straggled into Malcolm's house.
+Outside, the sun had mostly set, casting the landscape almost entirely in shadow, as opposed to the warmly lit interior of the Sanders' residence.

-Upon entering the house, Mr. Sanders—who had changed from his work attire into a comfortable pair of jeans and a T-shirt—greeted everyone.
-Afterward, Mrs. Sanders then turned to address the boys.
-"I'm going to cook dinner.
-You guys can do homework or goof off and I'll you call you when it's ready."
+Upon entering the house, Malcolm's dad—who had changed from his work attire into a comfortable pair of jeans and a T-shirt—greeted everyone with either a hug or a high five.
+Afterward, his mom turned to address the boys: "I'm going to cook dinner.
+You guys can do homework or goof off, and I'll you call you when it's ready."
 They nodded at this and headed upstairs to Malcolm's room.

-"Can I watch the new Steins;Gate on your laptop?"
+"Can I watch RWBYon your laptop?"
 Curtis asked hopefully.
 Malcolm typed in his password and handed the computer to him, then unzipped his backpack.
 He still had a good deal of homework to do before the night was over.

-The two engaged in their respective activities for a while—Malcolm with his brow furrowed in concentration and Curtis engrossed in the computer screen—when Curtis gave Malcolm a somewhat anxious look.
+The two engaged in their respective activities for a while— Curtis engrossed with the computer screen and Malcolm with his textbooks—when Curtis gave him a somewhat anxious look.
 "Do you know how much longer it will be before dinner is ready?
 I'm practically starving—like hunger pains starving."

-"I can go ask her," he replied and left his bedroom.
+"I can go ask her," he replied, setting his book down and walking out of his bedroom.
 When he entered the kitchen, he gave Curtis' inquiry.

 Stirring a large pot on the stove, his mom looked over and said, "Actually, it's about ready now.
-You can go tell him and then will you please set the dining room table?"
-Malcolm nodded and relayed the message to Curtis (who came bounding down the stairs eagerly) and then went about setting plates, glasses, forks, and napkins into four spots on the table.
+You can go tell him, and then will you please set the dining room table?"
+He nodded and relayed the message to Curtis (who came bounding down the stairs eagerly) and then went about setting plates, glasses, forks, and napkins into four spots on the table.

-Once the table had been set, Mr. Sanders, Malcolm, and Curtis milled about, asking what they could do to help (Mrs. Sanders always replied, "Keep out of the way!") and then sat down as she brought in the large pot.
+Once it had been set, him, his dad, and Curtis milled about, asking what they could do to help (his mom always replied, "Keep out of the way!") and then sat down as she brought in the large pot.
 "Beef stroganoff!
 And there's plenty, so everybody dig in!"
 She dished everyone out a portion and then came back with green beans and rolls to use as side dishes.

 Malcolm's parents also shared his observation and stared on in amazement.
-"Dang boy, you're giving me a run for my money," Mr. Sanders teased as Curtis polished off his third plate.
+"Dang boy, you're giving me a run for my money," his dad teased as Curtis polished off his third plate.